salesforce/lwc-rfcs/text/0112-server-engine.md

 }
 ```

-**The entire component tree will be rendered in a single pass synchronously:** This behavior matches the current behavior of the LWC engine.
+**The entire component tree will be synchronously rendered in a single pass:** This behavior matches the current behavior of the LWC engine.
 Connecting an LWC component to a document triggers a synchronous rendering cycle.
 This means that reactivity is unnecessary on the server.
-Disabling the reactive membrane on the server will also improve the overall SSR performance by not creating unnecessary JavaScript `Proxy`.
+Disabling the reactive membrane on the server will also improve the overall SSR performance by not creating unnecessary JavaScript `Proxies`.

 **No asynchronous operations allowed:** This also means that if a component needs to do an asynchronous operation to fetch data, it will not be possible to do so when rendered on the server.
 All the asynchronous data dependencies for a component subtree needs to be retrieved prior to rendering the component and needs to be passed via public properties for it to be rendered.
-Without adding new primitives to the LWC framework updating the state of a component asynchronously would violate the previous constraints.
-Other popular UI frameworks are currently working on supporting asynchronous rendering and integrating it their current SSR solution, but it is a complex feature to implement.
+Without adding new primitives to the LWC framework, updating the state of a component asynchronously would violate the previous constraints.
+Other popular UI frameworks are currently working on supporting asynchronous rendering and integrating it into their current SSR solution, but it is a complex feature to implement.

 **The `renderedCallback` lifecycle hook will not execute on the server:** When running in a browser, this hook is the first life cycle hook which gives the component author access to the rendered DOM elements.
 If the component were to attempt to access those APIs on the server it would result in a runtime error since the DOM APIs are not mocked.

 **Wire adapters will not be invoked:** The Wire protocol emits a stream of data to a component.
 The current protocol doesn't define a way today to indicate that the stream is done emitting new data.
 Because of this, the first version of SSR will not invoke any wire adapter.
-The protocol will need to be changed and new primitives will need to be added to LWC to make wire adapter compatible with SSR.
+The protocol will need to be changed and new primitives will need to be added to LWC to make wire adapters compatible with SSR.

 #### The `renderComponent` API

 The `renderComponent` is the only new public API exposed with this proposal.
 This new API is only available in `@lwc/engine-server`.
 It renders a component and synchronously returns the rendered content.
 This proposal accepts 3 arguments:
- - `name` (type: `string`) - the tag name of the component host element.
+ - `name` (type: `string`) - The tag name of the component host element.
- - `ctor` (type: `typeof LightningElement`) - the root LWC component constructor.
+ - `ctor` (type: `typeof LightningElement`) - The root LWC component constructor.
- - `props` (optional, type: `{ [key string]: any}`) - an object representing the different properties set on the root component.
+ - `props` (optional, type: `{ [key string]: any}`) - An object representing the different properties set on the root component.

-This method returns a the serialized HTML content rendered by the component.
+This method returns the serialized HTML content rendered by the component.
 The serialization format is out of the scope of this proposal and will be covered in a different RFC.
 However, in the first version of the `@lwc/engine-server`, the `renderComponent` will produce an HTML string matching the [declarative shadow DOM proposal](https://github.com/mfreed7/declarative-shadow-dom/blob/master/README.md) format.

-#### Component Authoring Format
+#### Component authoring format

 The existing `lwc` package stays untouched and will be used to distribute the different versions of the engine.
 From the developer perspective, the experience writing a component remains identical.
 Since the LWC engine exposes different APIs depending on the environment, the application owner will be in charge of creating a different entry point for each environment.